viamrobotics/docs/docs/tutorials/custom-base-dog.md

 In the **Create Component** field, give your base a name.
 We called ours "quadruped".
 In the **Type** drop-down select `base`.
-In the **Model** field, manually type in "RobotDog".
+In the **Model** field, type in "RobotDog".
 Click **Create Component**.

-We don't need to add any attributes to the base component.
+You don't need to add any attributes to the base component.

 In the **Depends On** field select "local" (or whatever you named your board).